 Travelling with your pet would be good for you both.
 Travelling is the best way to bond with your pet.
 He will give you the best company and make you laugh.
-Your paw-some travel buddy will get more exercise, which in turn makes them better behaved pets.
-More importantly, animal buddies teach you about the simple joys in life.
-Moresha Benjamin – the founder of Moe’s Bed & Biscuits, offers pet home boarding, pet sitting, training, behavior consultation, and dog walking services.
+Your paw-some travel buddy will get more exercise, which in turn makes them better-behaved pets.
+More importantly, animal buddies teach you about the simple joys of life.
+Moresha Benjamin – the founder of Moe’s Bed & Biscuits, offers pet home boarding, pet sitting, training, behaviour consultation, and dog walking services.
 She fosters almost all animals.
 She believes that travelling is a type of learning that gives your pet a chance to expose itself to different places and its surroundings.
 They will feel the change in terms of smells, textures and sounds.
-It helps them to see the outer world and its beauty, and to adapt to varied places and circumstances outside of their comfort zones.
+It helps them to see the outer world and its beauty and to adapt to varied places and circumstances outside of their comfort zones.

 Some Do’s and Don’ts for a perfect holiday with your fur-friend